 🛋 Case Study: Furniture Retailer’s Cross-Device Audience Targeting Strategy

-Targeting Goal: Nebraska Furniture Mart aimed to supplement their linear ad buys and reach cord-cutters and cord-nevers through a CTV campaign while tracking consumer engagement across devices.
+Targeting Goal: NFM aimed to supplement their linear ad buys and reach cord-cutters and cord-nevers through a CTV campaign while tracking consumer engagement across devices.

 Our Strategic Approach: KORTX used the Axon platform to capture First-party consumer touchpoints and build niche audiences.
 KORTX then leveraged Xandr’s curated audience segments (Second-Party), built on millions of AT&T consumer touchpoints, including mobile location, internet browsing, and TV viewership, to augment the brand’s linear buy.
 The strategy tracked consumer engagement across devices and measured the impact of CTV on website activity.